litexlang/litex-official-documents/Tutorial/Fact.md

 In this chapter, we have learned the most fundamental concept in Litex: **Factual Statement**.
 We have also learned how to derive new facts from established ones by **match and substitution**.

+Any time you are confused about what a keyword in Litex means, try to relate to how you use mathematics in your daily life.
+It is a good way to understand the meaning of the keyword.

 <!-- TODO: FACT HIERARCHY -->